McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 You can force loading the Mermaid library if no shortcode or codefence was used by setting `mermaid.force=true`.
 If a shortcode or codefence was found, this option has no effect.
 This comes handy in case you are using scripting to render a graph.

+{{< multiconfig fm=true >}}
+mermaid.force = true
+{{< /multiconfig >}}

 ### Setting a Specific Mermaid Theme

-While you can configure the Mermaid theme to render your graph by using one of the [initialization options](#providing-initialization-options-for-the-mermaid-library), the recommended way is to set the default value using the `--MERMAID-theme` variable in your [color variant stylesheet](configuration/appearance/generator).
+While you can configure the Mermaid theme to render your graph by using one of the [initialization options](#providing-initialization-options-for-the-mermaid-library), the recommended way is to set the default value using the `--MERMAID-theme` variable in your [color variant stylesheet](configuration/branding/generator).
 This allows your graphs to look pretty when the user switches the color variant.

 ## Examples